-- After all the oil has been drained, install the drain plugs and tighten to 45 in.-lb.
+3. After the oil has been drained, install the drain plugs and tighten to 45 in.-lb (front) and 16 ft-lb (rear).

 Inspect the oil for any signs of metal filings or water.
-If found, take the vehicle to an authorized Arctic Cat dealer for servicing.
+If found, take the vehicle to an authorized dealer for servicing.

-- Pour recommended oil into each fill hole. - Install the fill plugs and level plugs (HDX) and tighten to 16 ft-lb.
+4. Pour recommended quantity and type of oil into each fill hole.

+5. Install the fill plugs and tighten to 16 ft-lb.